GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/02-networking-nva/README.md

 - the spokes and the trusted VPC exchange routes with via VPC peering
 - on-prem is connected to the trusted VPC and it dynamically exchanges BGP routes with GCP (with the trusted VPC) using VPN HA
 - for cross-environment (spokes) communications, for environments to communicate with on-prem and with the Internet, each spoke leverages some default tagged routes, sending the traffic of each region (whose machines are identified by a dedicated network tag, e.g. *ew1*) to a corresponding regional NVA in the trusted VPC, through an ILB (whose VIP is set as the route next-hop)
-- the spokes are configured with backup default routes, so if NVAs in the same region become unavailalble, routes to the NVAs in the other region are already available.
+- the spokes are configured with backup default routes, so if NVAs in the same region become unavailable, routes to the NVAs in the other region are already available.
 Current routes are not able to understand if the next-hop ILBs become unhealthy.
 As such, in case of regional failure, users will need to manually withdraw the primary default routes and the secondaries will take over
 - the NVAs are configured with static routes that allow the communication with on-prem and between the GCP resources (including the cross-environment communication)

 The Cloud Routers (connected to the VPN gateways in the trusted VPC) are configured to exclude the default advertisement of VPC ranges, and they only advertise their respective aggregate ranges via custom advertisements.
 This greatly simplifies the routing configuration, and more importantly it allows to avoid quota or limit issues by keeping the number of routes small, instead of making it proportional to the subnets and to the secondary ranges in the VPCs.